LLNL/Surfactant/docs/cli_usage.md

 # CLI Usage
-The surfactant cli interface allows users to easily and quickly find, add, and edit entries within a given SBOM.
+The Surfactant CLI interface allows users to easily and quickly find, add, and edit entries within a given SBOM.
 Some functionality we support includes:
-- Specify a file to either find, add, or edit its entry in a given SBOM
+- Specify a file to find, add, or edit its entry in a given SBOM
 - Fix up path prefixes, i.e. installPath or containerPath
 - Add relationships

 ## surfactant cli find
 The **cli find** command allows users to find specific entries within a SBOM.
-This will allow users to do a few things:
+This will allow users to:
 - Verify entries exist within the SBOM
 - Manually inspect one or more related entries within a SBOM for errors or bad formatting
 - Provide a subset of entries to supply to the `cli edit` or `cli add` commands.